 Active Learning Pedagogy + Technology-Rich Classrooms

 Active learning pedagogy is a key to successful student learning.
 Introducing technology-rich classrooms can enhance student engagement and create an opportunity for faculty to implement various active learning exercises using the technology.
-UNH is proud to have invested in these innovative technology-rich classrooms at various locations such as Paul College 125/135, Horton Communication Lab, Kingsbury S320 Zoom Room, and, in August 2017, the state-of-the-art Hamilton-Smith Technology Enabled Active Learning (TEAL) classrooms.
+UNH is proud to have invested in these innovative technology-rich classrooms at various locations such as Paul College 125/135, Horton Communication Lab, Kingsbury S320 Zoom Room, and the state-of-the-art Hamilton-Smith Technology Enabled Active Learning (TEAL) classrooms.

 Hybrid Course for UNH Faculty

-A new hybrid course, Fundamentals of Active Learning, is designed specifically for the UNH faculty.
-It will consist of 2-weeks of online instruction where they will learn about and design active learning strategies for their courses, and participate in a 2-hour hands-on training in a technology-rich active learning classroom.
+The hybrid course, Fundamentals of Active Learning, is designed specifically for the UNH faculty.
+It consists of 2-weeks of online instruction where they will learn about and design active learning strategies for their courses, and participate in a hands-on training in a technology-rich active learning classroom.
 We offer this course approximately once a semester.